secrary/Andromeda/README.md

 ## DEMO
 [![demo](https://user-images.githubusercontent.com/16405698/65391224-5a716500-dd6f-11e9-9de3-b3dcbc5e27ad.png)](https://www.youtube.com/watch?v=doeg-tCX-sg)

+`The tool is in the early development stage`

 ## Author
 Lasha Khasaia ([@_qaz_qaz](https://twitter.com/_qaz_qaz))

 ## Note
-I've very limited experience with Android, so if we have time please contribute to add new features.
+I've very limited experience with Android, so if you have time please contribute.

+## TODO

+* Implement new features
+    - get list of `lib` files and dump them
+    - Parse information from a certificate file
+* Document the tool